JoelC-code/Competition_Landing_Page/README.md

 # Money_Counter

-Money Counter is a side project to... well, count money manually, using Java Swing for the UI and vanilla Java for the logic part.
+Money Counter is a side project to... well, count money manually, using pure vanilla Java, this program can count it in real-time whenever user inputted the money.

 ## `Patch 1.0`